1990s in music: C-pop

-Filipino pop
+Southeast Asian pop music

-In the early 1990s, the Philippine music market, largely dominated by Western acts, saw the emergence of a local music scene influenced by indigenous styles and instrumentation, as illustrated in the music of artists such as Joey Ayala and Smokey Mountain.
-By the mid-1990s, an alternative-influenced Pinoy rock scene emerged from the underground, led by bands such as Rivermaya and the Eraserheads.
-Filipino acoustic and soft rock also became prominent by the mid-1990s, led by bands such as Neocolours, True Faith and Side A.
+In 1990s Malaysia, pop melayu as well as slow rock (rock kapak) were the most popular genres, with the latter become popular in nearby Indonesia displacing pop kreatif and pop melankolis then popular throughout the 1980s.
+Within Indonesia, Indo pop with strong Malaysian pop influences became the most popular local music genre, filling the gap left by pop kreatif and pop melankolis acts.

-Original Pilipino music (OPM), primarily in Tagalog and English and driven by sentimental ballads, remained prominent throughout the 1990s, led by emergent artists from that decade such as Regine Velasquez, Jaya and Jolina Magdangal, Anggun as well as established acts from the 1980s such as Sharon Cuneta, Zsa Zsa Padilla, Joey Albert, Donna Cruz and Martin Nievera.
+The Philippine music market in the 1990s, largely dominated by Western acts, saw the emergence of a local music scene influenced by indigenous styles and instrumentation, as illustrated in the music of artists such as Joey Ayala and Smokey Mountain.
+Within the decade, rock gained eminence in the Philippine music scene, first with alternative-influenced Pinoy rock by bands such as Rivermaya, the Eraserheads, and Siakol, then followed by ballad-oriented acoustic rock by bands such as Neocolours, True Faith and Side A. Original Pilipino music (OPM), primarily in Tagalog and English and driven by sentimental ballads and movie/television theme songs, remained prominent throughout the 1990s, led by emergent artists from that decade such as Regine Velasquez, Jaya and Jolina Magdangal, as well as established acts from the 1980s such as Sharon Cuneta, Zsa Zsa Padilla, Joey Albert, Donna Cruz and Martin Nievera.
 Soul, R&B and Latin music became more influential on the OPM sound by the late 1990s.